teracyhq/blog/source/_posts/2014-09-24-first-team-building-activity-of-teracy-in-Da-Nang-city.markdown

 Indeed, it was an unlucky day for us.
 After visiting Son Tra Peninsula in the morning, we took a nap until afternoon (I guess because we stayed up late playing cards last night).
 We went eating around 3 pm (well, I actually didn't know if it was considered as lunch or dinner).
-As planned, we would go to play Paintball after the meal.
+As planned, we would go to play paint-ball after the meal.
 However, all of a sudden, it started to rain so we couldn't play.
 Instead, we had to switch to go swimming when the rain was over.

 In the evening, we went to eat veil.
 When telling the taxi-driver the address of a restaurant, he